liu-kristina/Brain_Tumor_Detection/README.md

-# Brain Tumor MRI Classification Using Pre-trained Models
+# Brain Tumor MRI Classification and AI Explinability

 ## What is a brain tumor?